 - 16. Revisit Your Childhood

 - Earlier I mentioned writing with paints and paintbrushes.
-Try doing it with finger paints (I bet you’re going to need that oversized paper for this one).
-You’ll probably get nice and dirty, and this is another great one to do with the kids.
+Try doing it with finger paints (I bet you’re going to need that over-sized paper for this one).
+You’ll probably get dirty, so dress accordingly.
+This is another great one to do with kids.
 Leave yourself some time to take a shower afterward.

 - 17. Carvings

-- You’d be surprised at all the things you can carve – pieces of firewood, a candle, your kitchen table.
+- You’d be surprised at all the things you can carve — pieces of firewood, a candle, your kitchen table.
 I’m kidding.
 Don’t wreck your kitchen table.
 But carving words slows down the writing process, which means you’ll put more thought into what you’re saying and you’ll take greater care with your grammar.
-Use an awl or other sharp instrument to whittle your tale.
+Use a knife, an awl, or some other sharp instrument to whittle your tale.

 - I recently helped a dear friend clean out her closet.
-She had some old stuff in there.
-Like a cardboard shoebox in which we’d written a story some twelve years ago.
-We had used nothing more than a cardboard box and a ball point pen (should have used a Sharpie), and here it was, over a decade later, hidden behind a pair of old sneakers.
-This one’s my favorite and that’s why I saved it for last.
+She had some old stuff in there, like a cardboard shoebox in which we’d written a story some twelve years ago.
+We had used nothing more than a cardboard box and a ball point pen (we should have used a Sharpie), and here it was, over a decade later, hidden behind a pair of old sneakers.
+This one’s my favorite, and that’s why I saved it for last.

 So try a few of these out for yourself.
 Give yourself about 20-30 minutes so you have enough time to settle into the writing activity, and then see what happens.

 Do you have any unusual writing ideas to add to this list?
-If you think of any other strange ways to write, leave your ideas in the comments and I can add them to this list later.
+If you think of any other strange ways to write, leave your ideas in the comments.